 “Now write down this song and teach it to the Israelites and have them sing it, so that it may be a witness for me against them.” — Deuteronomy 31:19

-This week’s reading gives us the very last commandment mentioned in the Hebrew Bible.
+Today’s verse gives us the very last commandment mentioned in the Torah, the first five books of the Hebrew Bible.

 The last directive that God gives to Moses is this: “Now write down this song and teach it . . .”
 The Jewish sages explain that the song God is referring to is the Bible itself.
 God was telling Moses to write down the words of the Bible.
 The sages also point to another law from these instructions – every person in every generation is required to write his or her own Torah scroll.